-It is a crochet technique where you are starting in one corner by creating double crochet clusters (c2c tiles), growing it row by row in diagonal until it reaches the desired size, then decreasing back down to the opposite corner.
+It is a crochet technique where you are starting in one corner by creating double crochet clusters (c2c tiles), growing them row by row on a diagonal until it reaches the desired size, then decreasing back down to the opposite corner.

-With this method, you can create beautiful designs and intricate colorwork of any image you want and turn in into afghans, cushion covers, potholders, scarves, wall hangings and more.
+With this method, you can create beautiful designs and intricate colorwork of any image you want and turn it into afghans, cushion covers, potholders, scarves, wall hangings, and more.

 It’s basically painting by numbers, but with yarn!